Most Americans oppose health law but like provisions

 Strong majorities favor most of what is in the law.

-A glaring exception to the popular provisions is the "individual mandate," which forces all U.S. residents to own health insurance.
+A glaring exception to the popular provisions is the "individual mandate," which requires most U.S. residents to own health insurance.

 Sixty-one percent of Americans are against the mandate, the issue at the center of the Republicans' contention that the law is unconstitutional, while 39 percent favor it.